Which Of The Following Is Not True Of Anaerobic Respiration

 Statement Accuracy Explanation

 The false statement is number 4: “It always results in lactic acid production.”
 While lactic acid fermentation is a common anaerobic pathway in animal muscle cells, many other organisms use different end products.
-Take this case: yeast undergoes alcoholic fermentation, producing ethanol and carbon dioxide, whereas certain bacteria produce acetate, methane, or hydrogen sulfide.
-Thus, anaerobic respiration is not universally linked to lactic acid And that's really what it comes down to..
+To give you an idea, yeast undergoes alcoholic fermentation, producing ethanol and carbon dioxide, whereas certain bacteria produce acetate, methane, or hydrogen sulfide.
+Thus, anaerobic respiration is not universally linked to lactic acid No workaround needed..

 Scientific Explanation of Anaerobic Respiration